The Medical Power of Attorney

 Medical Power of Attorney Instructions

-The medical power of attorney can include any instructions regarding resuscitation or ventilation as well as any other assistance the principal may want or discourage a medical staff from performing.
+The medical power of attorney can include any instructions regarding resuscitation or ventilation as well as any other assistance the principal may want or discourage medical staff from performing.
+It can also specify preferences for certain types of medical care, such as treatments to be provided or withheld in the event of a terminal condition.

 How to Create a Medical Power of Attorney